Physical Therapy For Cervicogenic Migraines

 As a Washington DC physical therapy clinic, we offer a range of solutions for cervicogenic migraines.

-Keep reading to learn more about cervicogenic migraines and how physical therapy for neurological conditions near me can help.
+Keep reading to learn more about cervicogenic migraines and how physical therapy for neurological conditions can help.

 What Is A Cervicogenic Migraine?

-Unlike a typical migraine, which originates from the brain, a cervicogenic migraine originates in the cervical spine and neck.
+Unlike a typical migraine, which originates from the brain, a cervicogenic migraine originates in your cervical spine and neck.

 Cervicogenic migraines typically cause a dull, non throbbing pain.